aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/extendedattributedefinition/createlookupresourcedefinition/_index.md

 ---
-title: CreateLookupResourceDefinition
+title: ExtendedAttributeDefinition.CreateLookupResourceDefinition
 second_title: Aspose.Tasks for .NET API Reference
-description: Factory method which creates an extended attribute definition with lookup.
-It has CalculationTypeaspose.tasks/extendedattributedefinition/calculationtype equals to Lookup and can be used in Resources only.
+description: ExtendedAttributeDefinition method.
+Factory method which creates an extended attribute definition with lookup.
+It has CalculationType equals to Lookup and can be used in Resources only.
 You are required to specify fieldId and alias when call this method.
-The field type is inferred from field id.
+The field type is inferred from field id
 type: docs
 weight: 10
 url: /net/aspose.tasks/extendedattributedefinition/createlookupresourcedefinition/
 ---
 ## CreateLookupResourceDefinition(ExtendedAttributeResource, string) {#createlookupresourcedefinition_1}

 Factory method which creates an extended attribute definition with lookup.
-It has [`CalculationType`](../calculationtype) equals to Lookup and can be used in Resources only.
+It has [`CalculationType`](../calculationtype/) equals to Lookup and can be used in Resources only.
 You are required to specify *fieldId* and *alias* when call this method.
 The field type is inferred from field id.

 ```csharp
 public static ExtendedAttributeDefinition CreateLookupResourceDefinition(